node-migrator-bot/thimble/client/documentation/plugins/flatten.md

     <link href = "menu.css" />

 This feature allows you to focus on one piece of your application, without worrying about the directory structure outside.

+> Note: If you include a directory, `index.html` will be the default file it loads